 The New York Police Department (NYPD) has adopted a long-standing practice that honors memorable accomplishments achieved by the men and women in the law enforcement organization’s service, as well as challenges them to continue to strive to reach greater heights.
 This practice is known as the bestowing of challenge coins.
 The following short piece chronicles the history of this honor system and the particular types of NYPD Challenge Coins that have been awarded over time.

-The History Of NYPD Challenge Coins
+Origins Of Custom Challenge Coins

 In the eyes of some historians, these small achievement-denoting medals have been bestowed since the Roman Empire.
 However, in more modern times, such coins were awarded to recognize special and/or notable acts of bravery committed in battle and/or during military service.